 How much does a skunk smell?

-The natural habits of skunks alone do not make them extremely dangerous, but there are plenty of reasons for you (and your pets) to keep your distance and to always seek professional help for skunk removal.
+The natural habits of skunks alone do not make them extremely dangerous, but there are plenty of reasons for you (and your four-legged family members) to keep your distance and to always seek professional help for skunk removal.

 First and foremost, the odor skunk spray puts off is intolerable.
 If a skunk sprays somewhere in or near a home, skunk removal will almost always be necessary to get rid of the smell completely and remove the source for future protection.
 Skunk spray can also cause temporary blindness if the person or animal being sprayed gets too close.